 The goal of the exercise is to consciously slow down the pace of your eating.
 You may find it a challenge at first, later it will become a joy.

-- Find five emotional food connections in your life that have in the past compelled you to eat when you were not hungry.
+- Find 1 emotional food connection in your life that has in the past compelled you to eat when you were not hungry.

 - What has that food meant to you?

-- What memories rise to the surface when you think about the food?
+- What memories rise to the surface when you think about that food?

 - Go out and get that food and bring it home or prepare it.